noisytech13/Osintgram/README.md

 For ease of use with Docker-compose, a `Makefile` has been provided.

-Here is a sample work flow to spin up a container and run `instahacked` with just two commands!
+Here is a sample work flow to spin up a container and run `Osintgram` with just two commands!

 1. `make setup`   - Sets up your Instagram credentials
 2. `make run`     - Builds and Runs a instahacked container and prompts for a target